AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 ### Description of tests

 Using the above described platform and workflows, we ran a series of tests and quantifications.
-Those tests were meant to evaluate the stability and performance.
+Those tests were meant to evaluate the stability and performance of our workflows.
 We ran each worflow separately.
 The associated datasets are available [here](https://github.com/AllenInstitute/bonsai_workflows/tree/master/Analysis).
 Briefly: